ChungZH/notepanda/README.md

 🚧 WIP

+## Why write this text editor?

+I recently started getting started with Qt, this is my first Qt project, the first C++ project, and the first project in my life.
+I hope to develop my skills through this project.

+I'm not going to use this as a replacement for my other text editors because it's too simple and I am too poor :)

+So enjoy this toy :tea:

 ## Feature

 - Basic operation

   - New

   - Open

   - Save

   - Save as

   - ...

 - Nothing :)

 ## Roadmap